Justin Bieber diagnosed with Lyme disease

 Los Angeles: Singer Justin Bieber has revealed he was recently diagnosed with Lyme disease and a "serious case" of chronic mono, something he said, will be explored further in his upcoming docuseries.

-The singer, who was on a hiatus for five years, confirmed the news on Wednesday on Instagram, where he shared a photo of an article about his health.
+The singer, who was on a hiatus for five years, confirmed the news on Instagram, where he shared a photo of an article about his health.

 Justin, 25, called out trolls for jumping the gun about how he "looks" these days.